openstack-charmers/openstack-bundles/stable/openstack-base/README.md

     juju add-unit nova-compute # Add one more unit juju add-unit -n5 nova-compute # Add 5 more units

-To scale neutron-gateway:

-    juju add-unit neutron-gateway # Add one more unit juju add-unit -n2 neutron-gateway # Add 2 more units

 To scale ceph-osd:

     juju add-unit ceph-osd # Add one more unit juju add-unit -n50 ceph-osd # add 50 more units

-The ceph-osd application can also be scaled by placing units on the same machine where either the nova-compute or neutron-gateway units currently reside.
+The ceph-osd application can also be scaled by placing units on the same machine where either the nova-compute units currently reside.
 This can be done via a "placement directive" (the `--to` option):

     juju add-unit --to <machine-id> ceph-osd